 - An employee working in a government is aware that new law and regulation is going to be passed that will significantly benefit the real estate companies.

 So, the government employee secretly buys stocks of the real estate companies and then pushes for the implementation of the regulation as quickly as possible.
+These are a few of the types of insider trading in India.

 Why is insider trading illegal?